-Below are some of the known money scams, tricks and frauds that the University are aware of and advice on how to safely pay your tuition fees.
+Below are some of the known money scams, tricks and frauds that we are aware of and advice on how to safely pay your tuition fees.

 Third Party Tuition Payer Scam

-The fraudsters may contact you via chatrooms such as ‘We chat’ or even on the streets in cities’ Chinatowns and offer these discounted ‘Exchange’ rates if you agree immediately.
+The fraudsters may contact you via WeChat or even on the streets in cities’ Chinatowns and offer these discounted ‘exchange’ rates if you agree immediately.

 You will be asked to pay money to the fraudster, who will then pay the University.
 Sometimes the fraudster even pays the University before you pay them, they then show you the email receipt to prove its paid.
 This is a method used to lure you into the scam by giving you confidence that the fee is paid.